home-assistant/architecture/adr/0022-integration-quality-scale.md

 #### 🏠 Internal
 This tier is assigned to integrations used internally by Home Assistant.
 These integrations provide basic components and building blocks for Home Assistant's core program or for other integrations to build on top of it.

-Everything in Home Assistant is extendable using integrations.
-In fact, Home Assistant uses its own integration logic to extend base functionality.
-For example, the automation engine of Home Assistant is an integration.
-Those internal parts are thus marked with this “Internal” tier.

 Internal integrations are maintained by the Home Assistant project and subjected to strict architectural design procedures.

 Characteristics: